codefellows/seattle-ops-301n3/class-15/project-guidelines.md

   - Objective: Deploy a RADIUS system that raises a captive portal for new network users and authenticates them using AD credentials.
 - What other possible vulnerabilities is your team concerned about?
 Does your team have any additional suggestions or solutions to any oversight?

+## Stretch Goal

+Your client company has been wanting to move their physical infrastructure to the cloud and this is the perfect opportunity to build it out in AWS!
+If you team has time, reach for this stretch goal by meeting the following requirements:

+- Decide which departments in your org chart need public or private subnets.
+  - Create a description of the department and why it needs to be private or public.
+  - Document your reasoning for each design choice either in a Google Doc linked in a repo or in a markdown file.
+- Draw out your team's proposed AWS VPC topology solution
+  - Don't forget to include IP addresses!
+- Build out your team's AWS VPC solution in the cloud!
+  - Make the necessary connections and configurations to meet your client company's needs, including the newly acquired company.

+> Tip: You can use AI tooling to help you generate storylines to validate your infrastructure design choices.

 ## Client Company and Org Chart

 Use your favorite AI tool to generate a fictional client company, acquired company and org chart.
 This is your opportunity to be creative!